 What makes the Wine List different?

-Usually, wine subscriptions are about getting deals on buying cases in bulk, which as a moderate wine drinker has never been for me.
-But the Wine List is different because you receive just two bottles a month, which sounds a lot more manageable!
+In my experience, wine subscriptions are usually about getting deals on buying cases in bulk, which, as a moderate wine drinker, is not for me.
+And that’s where the Wine List is different.
+Their subscription includes just two bottles a month, making it feel like a lot less of a commitment.

-Of course, another way the Wine List is different from other wine subscriptions is that I’m offering you 30% off your first box!
-Just enter my special limited code MISSP30 on their website! 😉
+Of course, the other way the Wine List is different from other subscriptions is because I’m offering 30% off your first box!
+Just enter this special limited code: MISSP30 at checkout here! 😉

-The concept behind the Wine List is to teach you about wine over 24 carefully selected and sourced bottles you won’t find in the supermarket over a 12-month course.
+The concept behind the Wine List is very simple.
+They promise to teach you everything you need to know about wine over 24 carefully selected and sourced bottles over 12 months.

-Each month, you will learn the core fundamental principles of wine, such as grape, vineyard, weather, fermentation method and ageing style.
-So that over time, you might even be able to figure out what a wine should taste like before you try it.
+Each month you will learn a little more about the core fundamental principles from wine-making to wine-tasting.
+Things like grape, vineyard, weather, fermentation method and ageing style will soon become a part of your general knowledge.
+The goal is to be able to know what a wine should taste like before you even try it.

 What you get with your subscription

-A Wine List subscription costs £39 per month, where in your first delivery you’ll receive:
+A Wine List subscription costs £39 per month.
+In your first delivery, you’ll receive:

 – An introduction to wine tasting